joaogabriellyra/store-manager/README.md

 <summary><b>/sales</b></summary>
 <br />

-- GET: List all sales
+- GET: Retrieve a list of all sales
 ```
 [
   {